-OTHER MARKS W Withdrawal Withdrawal from course initiated by the student.
+WF Withdrawal Failing Withdrawal from course initiated by faculty for excessive absences.
 I Incomplete The I indicates that the student has not completed all of the course work due to such extenuating circumstances as personal illness, death in the family or other justifiable reasons.
-The I must be removed within four weeks from the published date of registration of the following semester or a grade of F is X Continuation entered on the permanent record.
-The X indicates the student attempted a course, but progress was not sufficient to warrant a grade.
+The I must be removed within four weeks from the published date of registration of the following semester or a grade of F is entered on the permanent record.
+X Continuation The X indicates the student attempted a course, but progress was not sufficient to warrant a grade.
 It carries no connotation of failure.
+It indicates the student upon the advice of the instructor should regarder.

-It indicates the student, upon the advice of the instructor, should register for the same course and take more time to earn a grade.
+dent, upon the advice of the instructor, should register for the same course and take more time to earn a grade.
 The X grade is restricted to use in remedial and developmental courses.
 An overall maximum of 15 semester hours of X is allowed.
 Veterans who are receiving benefits cannot be awarded an X grade in any course.